-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients follow their doctor’s guidance in regard to prescription weight loss treatment.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to weight loss medication.

 Saxenda is one of the leading weight loss prescription medications.
 Interestingly, it’s an injectable medication unlike the capsule weight loss medications phentermine and Contrave which we previously reviewed.